 Most of them have a free-trial period.
 Some then require a subscription, while others provide enough free content to support your ongoing mindfulness practice.

 In a study that evaluated mindfulness-based iPhone apps based on standardized criteria, these apps received the highest scores:

-- Insight Meditation Timer: Free and has a huge variety of guided meditation options.
+- Insight Meditation Timer: Free and has a huge variety of guided meditation options from around the world.
 It may take a bit of exploring to discover which meditations work for best you.